 To expedite the document clearance process, DoJ and DoD began sending exhibit lists associated with draft returns to the CIA in late July and early August.
 Id. ¶ 12.
 These lists identified the proposed supporting documents for individual draft returns.
 Shortly thereafter, on or about August 12, DoJ began sending complete packets of draft factual returns on a rolling basis to the CIA for document clearance.
-To date, DoJ has completed, and CIA has received, draft factual returns pertaining to 59 petitioners in these cases and those before Judges Leon and Sullivan.
-Id.
+To date, DoJ has completed, and CIA has received, draft factual returns pertaining to six petitioners before this Court and an additional 56 petitioners in cases before Judges Hogan and Sullivan (for a total of 62, including the 27 returns already filed).